hengenlab/criticality_hlab/README.md

 If you are using bash shell
 In terminal open .barshrc or .bash_profile
 add this line
-export PYTHONPATH=/location_of_Criticality:$PYTHONPATH
+export PYTHONPATH=/location_of_criticality_hlab:$PYTHONPATH

 #### Mac
 If you are using bash shell
 In terminal cd ~/
 then open  .profile using your favourite text editor (open -a TextEdit .profile)
-to add location where Criticality is located add the line below
+to add location where criticality_hlab is located add the line below

-export PYTHONPATH=/location_of_Criticality:$PYTHONPATH
+export PYTHONPATH=/location_of_criticality_hlab:$PYTHONPATH